The trial is open, no more detour. The Plaza itself is not yet open as of 12/14/2019.

 The project includes constructing a wrap that will will cover the full height of the Ourisman garage, on the front, trail side, and back.
-This wrap is mostly opaque and designed to be aesthetically pleasing - see the early design image at the bottom of this page.
+This wrap is not opaque and is designed to be aesthetically pleasing - see the early design image at the bottom of this page.

 Status as of September 10: The steel framework to mount the wrap on the garage is completed, but putting up the "tensioned, perforated polyester fabric" wrap has not started.
 Ourisman's old vehicle entrance ramp has been removed and the sidewalk relaid, and re-configuring their front parking is done.
 The concrete base to support the brick plaza surface has just been poured, with holes left for the planters.
 A large white on blue HONDA sign is installed next to the sidewalk and plaza, where the "MONUMENT SIGN" is shown in the planning diagram below.
 It is very visible, roughly 10 ft high by 5 ft wide, and lights up brightly after dark.

 Status as of August 8: The steel framework to mount the wrap on the garage continues moving along gradually - see photo below.
 Adding triangular extensions is about 2/3 done, to produce the shape shown in the early design image below.
 Ourisman's new vehicle entrance on Bethesda Avenue is now in use, and re-configuring their front parking is mostly done.
 The first phase of plaza construction has begun with pouring the plaza's concrete border - see photo below.